mayeranalytics/turbopfor_rs/README.md

 - in addition to enc/dec256v there is a 'w' version enc/dec256w

-# Alignment, input and buffer sizes
+## Alignment, input and buffer sizes

+Information about buffer sizes is scattered all over the place:

 - [Alignment and padding, Issue #59]([Alignment and tailing padding requirements for the decoder APIs · Issue #59 · powturbo/TurboPFor-Integer-Compression · GitHub](https://github.com/powturbo/TurboPFor-Integer-Compression/issues/59):